Resources for Faculty Teaching International Students

 This Michigan State University International Center website contains a variety of video clips of students talking about their experiences at the University as well as video clips of administrators talking about international student logistic issues.
 Links to school and community resources as well as commonly required student forms are provided as well.

-This section of a University of Virginia Teaching Resource Center publication is dedicated to teaching International Students.
-It offers general strategies for teaching international students generally as well as specific tips for responding to cultural differences and to non-native speakers of English.
+These resources from the University of Dayton offer general strategies for teaching international students as well as specific tips for responding to cultural differences and to non-native speakers of English.

 This publication, entitled "Helping International Students Succeed in University Programs" is distributed by Cedarville University's Office of Academic Enrichment.
 It contains sections on the different types of international students instructors may meet, suggestions for helping international students adjust in the classroom, academic accommodations for non-native English speakers, as well as a list of additional resources.